 How to Get Rid of Black Mold

 Mold is a silent killer.
 You might mistake its negative effects for allergies or asthma, but the invisible spores that float through the house are the real problem.
-They are seriously harmful to your family's health, and it is worth the time, effort, and money to get taken care of.
+They are seriously harmful to your family's health, and it is worth the time, effort, and money to get it taken care of.

-After a flooding or a major leak, mold can grow within just 48 hours of exposure to water.
+After flooding or a major leak, mold can grow within just 48 hours of exposure to water.
 If you see, smell, or suspect for any reason that there may be mold growing in your house, don't delay to get it taken care of.
 I highly recommend calling in professionals to inspect your home and remove the mold, especially if you've had a flood or major leak.